 You may also like: Should I use Two-Factor Authentication?

-If you save them on your drive, you may consider renaming the file with another phrase that will help you remember that these backup codes are for your Discord account, but it will not be so obvious for anyone else.
+If you save them on your drive, you may consider renaming the file with another phrase that will help you remember that these backup codes are for your Discord account, but it will not be so obvious to anyone else.

 5) Generate a new set of Backup Codes.